-24. Assuming that the securitised items are recognised as transferable assets in national accounts, a sale of these can only be recorded in national accounts if there is a full transfer of economic ownership from government to the securitisation entity.
-There is a full transfer of economic ownership of assets when the risks and rewards that are attached to these are completely transferred.
-If the risks and rewards are not fully transferred from government to the securitisation entity, the securitisation is recorded as government borrowing.
+24. Assuming that the securitised items are recognised as transferable assets in national accounts, a sale of these can only be recorded in national accounts if there is transfer of economic ownership from government to the securitisation entity.
+There is transfer of economic ownership of assets when the risks and rewards that are attached to these are completely transferred.
+If the risks and rewards are not completely transferred from government to the securitisation is recorded as government borrowing.